Is Sodium Tripolyphosphate Safe?

 Is sodium tripolyphosphate safe for consumption?

-Yes, when used within approved limits, it is classified as Generally Recognized as Safe (GRAS) by the FDA.
+When used within approved limits, it is classified as Generally Recognized as Safe (GRAS) by the FDA.

 Why is STPP used in seafood processing?